Nigga What, Nigga Who (Originator 99)

-"Nigga What, Nigga Who (Originator 99)" (or "Jigga What, Jigga Who (Originator 99)" for the song's title was often changed to avoid airing the word "Nigga") is a single by rapper Jay-Z's third album Vol. 2...
+"Nigga What, Nigga Who (Originator 99)" (or its edited title "Jigga What, Jigga Who (Originator 99)" for the song's title to avoid hearing the word "Nigga") is a single by rapper Jay-Z from his third album Vol. 2...
 Hard Knock Life.
 It was released on March 1, 1999.
 The song is produced by Timbaland and features two artists: Big Jaz, who raps one verse and Amil, who speaks the track's chorus.

 In 2004, the song was mashed with Linkin Park's "Faint" in the six track EP Collision Course.